sort method Null safety

 - E b

-Sorts this list according to the order specified by the compare
+Sorts this list according to the order specified by the compare function.

-function must act as a Comparator
+The compare function must act as a Comparator.

 var numbers = ['two', 'three', 'four'];